joshbousel/convio-email-signup/README.md

 ```

 ## Using the Widget
-Create a Convio surveys and ensure it's set-up to use SSL.
+Create a Convio survey and ensure it's set-up to use SSL.

 Add the following script reference in the CMS html embed: